typelevel/kind-projector/README.md

-The bottom line is that if you could replace a λ-expression with a type constructor, it's a type lambda, and if you could replace it with a value (i.e. `new Xyz[...] { ... }`) then it's a polymorphic lambda.
+The bottom line is that if you could replace a λ-expression with a type constructor, it's a type lambda, and if you could replace it with a value (e.g. `new Xyz[...] { ... }`) then it's a polymorphic lambda.

 ### Polymorphic lambdas under the hood

-What follos are the gory details of the polymorphic lambda rewrite.
+What follows are the gory details of the polymorphic lambda rewrite.

 Polymorphic lambdas are a syntactic transformation that occurs just after parsing (before name resolution or typechecking).
 You code will